 5. Create a Shareable Mission Statement

 You know why you’re conducting the survey, but will respondents?
 People are crunched for time these days, and many may not take the time to complete a community survey unless they understand the intent.
 By letting them know how the survey will benefit them, they’re more likely to take the time to respond.
-A clear mission, and respondent benefits, will also allow you to forgo incentivizing the survey.
+Including an open participation survey can further encourage engagement by inviting all residents to share their feedback, ensuring diverse perspectives are represented.
+A clear mission and respondent benefits will also allow you to forgo incentivizing the survey.
 After all, people will be interested if they know they stand to gain something by responding.

 6. Test Your Survey